DavePearce/Homepage/content/blog/XX_cycle_detection.md

 Mutexes which are unordered with respect to each other (as for `M2` and `M3` above) are ordered _on demand_.
-For example, if a thread comes along and acquires `M2` whilst holding `M3`, then their relative ordering is now fixed:
+For example, if a thread comes along and acquires `M2` whilst holding `M3`, then their relative ordering becomes fixed:

 {{<img class="text-center" src="/images/2021/DeadlockDetection_Ordering_Updated.png" height="96em" alt="Illustrating different examples of aliasing between references.">}}

 From now on, any attempt to acquire `M2` before `M3` generates an error message highlighting the potential deadlock.
-To make this work, every thread is associated the set of mutexes it currently holds.
+To make this work, every thread is associated with the set of mutexes it currently holds.
-Then, when a thread holding mutex `Mx` attempts to acquire mutex `My`, an edge is added to `deadlock_graph` as illustrated above.
+When a thread holding mutex `Mx` attempts to acquire mutex `My`, an edge is added to `deadlock_graph`.
 If that edge introduces a cycle, we have a potential deadlock.
 Otherwise, the ordering is updated (as above) and execution proceeds.

-At this point, it is perhaps becoming clear that performance is an issue.
-In particular, whenever a thread acquires a lock `deadlock_graph` must be updated, and the current ordering recalculated.
+At this point, it is becoming clear that performance is an issue.
+Whenever any thread acquires a lock, the `deadlock_graph` must be updated and the current ordering recalculated.
 For this reason, deadlock detection in `mutex` is only enabled when debugging.
 Furthermore, an efficient algorithm for updating the ordering is desirable (and this is where my algorithm comes in).

 ### Dynamic Cycle Detection